wangxinghe/wangxinghe.github.io/about.md

 Hi, welcome to my blog.

 I am **mouxuejie**.
-A female developer majors in Android, aims to be Architect and a Full Stack Developer.
+A female developer majors in Android, aims to be an Architect and Full Stack Developer.

 I graduated from Wuhan University and Beijing University of Posts and Telecommunications.